JesseHoekema/Asclii/README.md

 python main.py
 ```

-The tool will guide you through everything with its intuitive menus.
+The tool will guide you through everything with its menus.

 ### Main Menu Options